High-energy neutrino signatures from pulsar remnants of binary neutron-star mergers: coincident detection prospects with gravitational waves: Discussion and Implications

 \section{Discussion and Implications}

 In this section we discuss the shortcomings of our work and its implications in the broader sense.
-We mainly answered the questions we began with which are - (i) we modeled the magnetar-wind-nebula-ejecta system and computed the plausible neutrino fluences from such a system, along with contributions to the diffuse flux.
+We attempted to answer the questions we began with in Section~\ref{sec:intro}.
+We modeled the magnetar-wind-nebula-ejecta system and computed the plausible neutrino fluences from such a system, along with contributions to the diffuse flux.
 We also explored GW-triggered search techniques which can potentially result in detecting neutrinos from such magnetar powered sources.
 This contributes to the broader understanding of neutrino emission and helps in planning detection strategies from these class of sources.

 There are several limitations associated with the modeling of the system, as a result of which we make some assumptions and approximations.
 First, the expression we use for spindown luminosity (see Equation~\ref{eq:lsd}) assumes an alignment between the rotation and magnetic axes of the magnetar.
 In reality, the two axes will probably be unaligned leading to $\alpha \neq 1$ and introduce some uncertainty to the spindown luminosity and energy.
 However, this will change our results at most by a factor of a few.
 Next, we assume that a constant fraction of potential gap is used for proton acceleration.
 It is well-known that plasma physics plays a very important role in the magnetosphere of the magnetar.
 The fraction of the potential gap experienced by the CR protons at the polar cap region ($\eta_{\rm gap}$) could be variable.
 Depending on this the maximum energy of the accelerated protons in the polar cap region could vary (see Equation~\ref{eq:epcmax}).
 Next, we discuss the uncertainties associated with the modeling of the effective radius $R$.
 We use the same value of $R$ for the nebula and the ejecta.
 Although this approximation is reasonable as long as the thickness of the ejecta is thin, it is unclear whether this condition is satisfied or not.
 Dedicated multi-dimensional hydrodynamic simulations are necessary to access the validity of this assumption.